How to Travel With Privacy: Advice by Cyber Experts

 How Cyberattacks Happen

 Here’s a scenario.
 You just spent a day exploring Milan and are in your hotel room connecting to the hotel WiFi.
 You realize you spent a lot of money today.
-It’s time to check to see if you are on track to meet your spending budget.
+It’s time to check if you are on track to meet your spending budget.
 You log on to your bank app and find you are well within your budget.

 Here’s what you may not realize.
-Someone in your hotel just recorded your password and bank account and now has access to your funds.
+Someone in your hotel just recorded your password and bank account and now has access to funds.